+RDM Configur ation

+RDM 4.5 BIOS Version 001005

+Console Redirection [Disabled]

+Hidden Partition [Disabled]

+Communication Protocol

+COM Port Baud Rate

+Detect Tone [Enabled]

+Remote Console Phone No

+Dial Out Retry Times [2]

+Modem Initial Command

+Emergency Management

-RDM Configuration
+RDM Work Mode [Disabled]

-RDM v4.5 BIOS Version 000613 [Disabled] Hidden Partition [Disabled] Communication ProtocolCOM Port Baud Rate [N,8,1] [57600] Remote Console Phone number Dial Out Retry Times Emergency Management RDM Work Mode Waiting Mode Password Paging Times Paging No.: 1. [ 2. [ [ ]
+Connect-in Password []

+Paging Times

+Paging No :

+1]

+2 []

-Parameter Description Option RDM v4.5 BIOS Version Shows the version number of the RDM BIOS Console Redirection This parameter lets you enable or disable the connection to the RDM manager station.
+Parameter Description Option RDM 4.5 BIOS Version Shows the version number of the RDM BIOS

+Parameter Description Option Console Redirection This parameter lets you enable or disable the connection to the RDM manager station.
 If enabled and conditions are met, the RDM-enabled server automatically dials the RDM manager station using the phone number specified in the Remote Console Phone No. parameter when the server reboots.
 Once the connection is established, both the RDM server and RDM manager station display the same screen which enables the RDM manager station to function the same as the server console.
 Setting this to Disabled deactivates the RDM manager station.
-Disabled Enabled

-Parameter Description Option Hidden Partition If you want the hidden partition to become accessible, set this parameter to Enabled.
+Disabled Enabled Hidden Partition If you want the hidden partition to become accessible, set this parameter to Enabled.
 When enabled, the server boots to the hidden partition.
 Disabled Enabled Communication Protocol This parameter specifies the parity, stop bits, and data length for the COM port to use for the RDM connection.
-This is fixed at N(none), 8, 1 setting and is nonconfigurable.
-N 8 1 COM Port Baud Rate This parameter lets you set the transfer rate of the COM for the RDM connection.
+This is fixed at N (none), 8, 1 setting and is non-configurable.
+N, 8, 1 COM Port Baud Rate This parameter lets you set the transfer rate of the COM for the RDM connection.
 The parameter setting depends on your modem specification; therefore, before you change the setting of this parameter, check the documentation that came with your modem.
+9600 57600

-9600 57600 Remote Console Phone No. This parameter allows you to set the phone number of the RDM manager station that the RDM module must dial once RDM is activated and the Remote Console is enabled.
+Parameter Description Option Remote Console Phone No. This parameter allows you to set the phone number of the RDM manager station that the RDM module must dial once RDM is activated and the Remote Console is enabled.
 To set, simply highlight the parameter and enter the Remote Console phone number.
 If the remote console phone number is using an (X) line, then you must enter six commas (,) after the phone number and before the extension number, if any.
 When entering the extension number, we recommend that you insert a comma after each number.
 The commas specify delay.
 If this parameter is left blank, the Remote Console calling function is disregarded.
 User input Dial Out Retry Times This parameter lets you specify the maximum number of times the RDM server must retry to connect to the RDM manager station once the server fails and RDM is activated.
 If the server has completed the specified number of tries and the connection still fails, the server bypasses RDM and goes into normal mode.
-2 4 8 Infinite

-Parameter Description Option Emergency Management RDM Work Mode When detecting system failure, the RDM module will take some actions according to the enabled mode.
-Waiting: Page and wait for the RDM Station to call in Reboot: Page, then reboot Disabled: No action Note: If Waiting is selected, the password must be set to at least three alphanumeric characters.
-Disabled Waiting Reboot Waiting Mode Password Prevents unauthorized access to the server User input Paging Times Allows you to set the number of times that the RDM module must dial when the server fails or hangs 1 2 4 8 Paging No. Allows you to set the pager number that the RDM module must dial when the server fails or hangs User input
+2 4 8 Infinite Emergency Mana gement RDM Work Mode When detecting system failure, the RDM module will take some actions according to the enabled mode.
+Waiting: Page and wait for the RDM station to call in Reboot: Page, then reboot Disabled: No action Note: If Waiting is selected, a password consisting of at least three alphanumeric characters must be set.
+Disabled Waiting Reboot Waiting Mode Password Prevents unauthorized access to the server User input

+Parameter Description Option Paging Times Allows you to set the number of times that the RDM module must dial when the server fails or hangs 1 2 4 8 Paging No. Allows you to set the pager number that the RDM module must dial when the server fails or hangs User input